 Let’s go back to the 2000s, and those nostalgic years of middle school and high school.

-However, one of my favorite things about taking this trip down memory lane is, of course, the fashion.
+However, one of my favorite things about taking this trip down memory lane is the ’90s and ‘2000s fashion.

 After you finish reading, be sure to leave us a comment and tell us what closet staples you miss from your high school years as well.